 We spend a significant amount of our financial and management resources to pursue our current litigation matters.
 We believe that these litigation matters and others that we may in the future determine to pursue could continue for years and continue to consume significant financial and management resources.
 The counterparties to our litigation are all large, well-financed companies with substantially greater resources than us.
 We cannot assure you that any of our current or future litigation matters will result in a favorable outcome for us.
 In addition, even if we obtain favorable interim rulings or verdicts in particular litigation matters, they may not be predictive of the ultimate resolution of the dispute.
 Also, we cannot assure you that we will not be exposed to claims or sanctions against us which may be costly or impossible for us to defend.
-Unfavorable or adverse outcomes may result in losses, exhaustion of financial resources or other adverse effects which could encumber our ability to develop and commercialize products.
+Any future intellectual property litigation, whether or not determined in our favor or settled by us, is costly, may cause delays (including delays in negotiating licenses with other actual or potential customers).
+Unfavorable or adverse outcomes may result in losses, exhaustion of financial resources or other adverse effects which could encumber our ability to develop and commercialize products, which may impact our stock price.